piknotech/gnimag/gnimag/Modules/Base/GameKit/README.md

 # GameKit

-GameKit contains useful tools for implementing a game.
-These tools are especially useful for the steps of game model collection and tapping prediction.
+GameKit contains various tools which are very useful for implementing a game.

+These tools are especially powerful for the steps of game model collection and tapping prediction.
 In contrast, for the image analysis step, `ImageAnalysisKit` is the suitable toolkit.

-Currently, these tools are:

-- `Tracker`s: Trackers take time-value pairs and provide a matching regression function, for example a linear or quadratic curve.
-These can be used to continuously extract and update physical game parameters, such as player speed (using a linear curve) or the environmental gravity (quadratic curve).
-- In addition to the various trackers, GameKit provides tools for visualization: drawing a `ScatterPlot` containing the tracker's data points, regression curves and tolerance region boundary curves.
-- `GameQueue` and `Tapping` tools: Tools which are required for building the foundation of a classical 3-step game structure with image analysis, game model collection and tap prediction.
+These tools include:

+- `GameQueue`: Powers and manages the real-time frame-by-frame analysis process.
+Every time a new image arrives, `GameQueue` executes your analysis callback on a high-priority queue.
+- `Trackers`: Use the powerful `SimpleTrackers` and `CompositeTrackers` to track all kinds of physical relations within the game (e.g. player movement, jumping) and to determine the exact parameters of the physical environment over time (e.g. player speed or acceleration, gravity and jump velocity).
+- `TapScheduler`: While you calculate and continuously update the optimal tap sequence, `TapScheduler` performs the scheduled taps and keeps track of the input+output delay.

-- Auxiliary tools inlcuding various arithmetic/mathematic tools, and some `ScatterStrokables`, which allow drawing functions onto a `ScatterPlot`.
+- Many more auxiliary tools inlcuding some mathematic tools and some `ScatterStrokables` which allow drawing mathematical functions onto images.

-You are welcome to extend GameKit with more useful tools!